SalaniLeo/Immagini/README.md

   </div></details>

    <li><h3>Custom AppRun</h3>
-   <p>The app supports AppRun files made by you, to use this option enable advanced options and enable "custom apprun".<p>
+   <p>The app supports AppRun files made by users, to use this option enable advanced options and enable "custom apprun".<p>
    The official docs on how to setup an AppDir folder are <a href="https://docs.appimage.org/reference/appdir.html">here</a>

 </div>